-Residential real estate markets beyond A and B locations
+Residential property markets beyond A and B cities

-5 Questions to Prof. Dr. Tobias Just, the managing director and scientific head of the IREBS Immobilienakademie – International Real Estate Business School
+5 questions to Prof. Dr. Tobias Just, Managing Director and Scientific Director of IREBS Immobilienakademie GmbH.

 Dagmar Hotze: Prof. Dr. Just, in your recent study “How heterogeneous are German cities?
-The segmentation of German real estate markets” you analysed whether the current classification into A, B, C and D cities is still accurate.
+About the segmentation of German real estate markets” you analysed whether the current classification into A, B, C and D cities is still accurate.
 What motivated you to work on this subject?

-Prof. Dr. Tobias Just: That happened when I had a conversation with my colleague and co-author about how people rely on a simple yield-risk-idea with the ABCD segmentation, what may actually underestimate the complexity of German cities.
+Prof. Dr. Tobias Just: That happened when I was having a conversation with my colleague and co-author about how people rely on a simple yield-risk-idea with the ABCD segmentation, what may actually underestimate the complexity of German cities.

 Dagmar Hotze: Why is a new classification necessary?
 Coburg, Ulm and Bamberg for example are D cities according to the current classification, which is what investors may look into if there isn’t anything better available.
 According to your cluster, these cities are A locations instead.
 Or vice versa, Bonn and Mannheim are listed as B cities, but according to your scale they are D cities.
 How is this possible?